Mexican nobility: The Imperial House of Iturbide

-The Arms of the House of Iturbide, with the Imperial Crown of Mexico as it’s crest.
+The Arms of the House of Iturbide, with the Imperial Crown of Mexico as its crest.

 The family of Emperor Agustin I had titles created for them such as Mexican Prince, Princess of Iturbide, and Prince of the Union.
 After the fall of the First Empire shortly after its rise, the imperial family was exiled from Mexico, residing firstly in Italy, and later, in the United States of America.
 The failed return of the ex-Emperor to Mexico was shortly ended after his arrival with his execution.
 The headship of the house passed then to his eldest son Don Agustín Jerónimo de Iturbide, who had been proclaimed Prince Imperial by the Mexican Congress of 1822.
 In 1855, a plan to restore the monarchy in Mexico, proclaimed Prince Agustín Jerónimo as the new Emperor of Mexico, but never came into effect.
 In 1865, one year after the proclamation of the Second Mexican Empire under the House of Habsburg-Lorraine (see below), Don Agustín (son of Agustín Jerónimo), Don Salvador, and Doña Josefa de Iturbide were proclaimed Princes of Iturbide with the treatment of Highness, ranking just below the new Imperial Family, and put under the tutelage of the new Emperor (never adopted, contrary to popular belief).